 Notably, low-pressure Sweden is a highly innovative society, including a tech sector that has spawned Skype, Spotify, Minecraft, and Candy Crush Saga, a remarkable feat for a country of less than 10 million people.

 And how do we define success?
 You can't win at life, because we're all going to die.
-How do we give our children the basis for the best possible life on their own strengths and merits?
+Our role is to help our children discover and build upon their natural gifts, giving them the tools and confidence to create meaningful lives that are truly their own.

 I also had Perplexity AI answer this question...